jeremyhsimons/CI_PP1_FATMC/README.md

 1. To entertain visitors to the website.

 ## User Experience

+### Target audience
+Potential users of the site may include, but are not limited to:
+* Students or student organisations at Durham University planning events.
+* Professional event organisers at the university.
+* Younger couples planning their wedding/party.
+* Local businesses planning a corporate event.
+* Older users planning a significant birthday party/family event.

+The potential users could be a very diverse group of people.
+Therefore it is important that the site is:
+1. Fully responsive because a range of devices could be accessing it.
+1. Free from accessibility issues.

+### User requirements
+This website must:
+* Showcase pictures and other media of the band performing.
+* Contain information about the music they play.
+* Contain content to persuade visitors to book the band for a gig.
+* Be easy to navigate to the relevant information.
+* Feature a way to contact the band/a way for the band to receive bookings.
+* Work on multiple devices/screen widths and browsers.
+* Be accessible to users with visual impairment.

 ### User Stories

 As a **first-time visitor** I want to: